sergepaulc/ML-Class-for-Everyone/README.md

 Final project to be presented in Class 7

-Each student should propose a AI/ML feature, application, product, or project that ideally could be developed and implemented within her or his organization.
+Each student should propose a AI/ML feature, application, product, or project that ideally could be developed, implemented, and/or marketed within her or his organization.

 For students with a business background, focus on the opportunity, the experience and the benefits.
 Articulate the model predictions, the agents, and the training data for the model.